jcolonese/The-Riddler/Feb_5_16/README.md

 To solve this problem we will generate N cars each having a speed chosen at random from 0 to 1.
 When a Car, A, is generated its speed is checked against the previously generated car A-1.
 If A.speed is > A-1.speed then the car will be added into the same list as car A. If A.speed <= A-1.speed then the list containing car A-1 will be added to a list of lists and car A will be placed in a new empty list.
 This process will be repeated until N cars have been generated.
+The number of nested lists is then counted to determine the total number of groups or bunches of cars.

 ## Results
 The simulation was run 100 times for N cars where N ranges from 1 to 100000 by 100.
 The result can be seen below where the